cybervisiontech/cdap-packs/etl-pack/README.rst

 ETL-pack Library
 ================

-The *ETL-pack* library is designed to ease the development of common ETL (extract, transform, and load) solutions and provide powerful extension capabilities.
+The *ETL-pack* library is designed to ease the development of common ETL (extract, transform, and load) solutions and provides powerful extension capabilities.
 Developers can use it as-is without any coding required to perform standard tasks such as incremental moving of data between Hive tables with applied transformation using input/ouput schema mapping and more.

 At the same time, developers can implement their own source and sink types as well as custom transformation logic.
-*ETL-pack* provides necessary abstractions and base building blocks for developer to focus on business logic and not infrastructure and operation boilerplate.
-Developed components are transferrable and re-usable in many different environment with CDAP.
+The *ETL-pack* provides the necessary abstractions and base building-blocks so that developers can focus on business logic instead of infrastructure and operation boilerplate.
+Developed components are both transferrable and re-usable in many different environments with CDAP.

 Batch and Realtime ETL
 ----------------------

-Currently, *ETL-pack* supports two types of ETL pipelines: batch and real-time.
+Currently, the *ETL-pack* supports two types of ETL pipelines: batch and real-time.
 Batch processing happens with help of MapReduce jobs.
-Real-time processing utilizes Tigon Flows container.
+Real-time processing utilizes the Tigon Flows container.
 There are number of configuration options for ETL pipeline as displayed below.

 |(Batch)|